Building an Explain Like I'm 5 Skill for Claude

 Spawning 6 parallel runs

+Each test case had specific assertions to grade against.
 For the ELI5 database index test (targeting age 5):

 • no-jargon: No technical terms like “query,” “B-tree,” “schema,” “SQL,” or “optimize”